17twenty/color/README.md

 Use `color.NewLogger()` to wrap the `Printf` functions of `*log.Logger`

+## Why?

+The API of similar packages requires calling a function everytime to color some text differently.
+It gets very verbose, I much prefer the succinctness of using verbs.

 ##Usage

 `%h#color#text` is the highlighting verb.
 The text between the `##` is used as the color.